willy836/willy836/README.md

 - 💬 Ask me about **JavaScript**

 - 📫 How to reach me **wilsonkimiri836@gmail.com**
+- 👨‍💻 All of my projects are available at [My Portfolio](https://willy836.github.io/Portfolio-App/)

 - ⚡ Fun fact **I love chess, but I'm not good at it!**